Moonbows-lunar rainbows-white rainbows

 Moonbow Created by the Rising Mist from the Waterfall

-The light reflected from the Moon creates a faint moonbow when interacting with the mist rising from the waterfall.
-Sometimes, a colorful arc moonbow can be witnessed when the full Moon is shining above in the sky on a clear cloudless night, allowing a considerable amount of moonlight to be diffracted off the droplets in the air.
+The light that is reflect off the moon creates a feeble Moonbow when interacting with the mist of a waterfall.
+Often an arc can be seen when the moon is shining up in the sky on a clear cloudless sky, letting a considerable amount of light to be reflected off the water droplets in the ambient.
+In this setting, the best way to observe a Moon bow is to situate yourself between the moon and the mist, with the moon behind you.

 Moonbow and Aurora Borealis